 These days, my primary focus is on Brazilian Jiu Jitsu (BJJ).
 Since This is really the thinking man's martial art, yet it is also the most physically challenging.
 Krav maga incorporates several techniques from BJJ, but BJJ deserves to be studied on its own because it is one of the few martial arts where you can safely spar against a fully resisting opponent.
 This is a life-long art that really tests patience, strategy, humility as well as strength, conditioning and flexibility.

-I have practiced yoga since 2009 for flexibility, strength, patience, endurance and healing, at least once per week, under various teachers.
+I have practiced yoga since 2009 for flexibility, strength, patience, endurance and healing, about once per week, under various teachers.
 I have also studied Tai Chai (Yang Style) on my own, sporadically since 1988 for relaxation, balance and flexibility, and for its martial arts applications.
 I studied for a short time under Master C. K. Chu in New York, and even more briefly with Terrence Dunn.